ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 ## Setting up docker containers

 Please note that the following *"docker run .."* commands are *setup commands*.
 They instantiate the images into what is called docker containers.
 If you delete a container and re-instantiate the image, all changes to the container are lost.
-This is why the -v parameters specify volumes outside the images for data and config files, so that even if you delete a container nothing important is lost.
+This is why the -v parameters specify volumes outside the container for data and config files, so that even if you delete a container nothing important is lost.

 The containers are linked with a network bridge.
 Docker creates a host file with the linked containers, so that you can e.g. put "mariadb-host" into your Wordpress setup, instead of specifying some IP address.